-- -h, here, cursor Run immediately, only operate on the tile at the cursor - -n, dry, dry-run Run immediately, do not write changes to map interval <X> Run the plugin every X ticks (when enabled).
+-h, here, cursor Run immediately, only operate on the tile at the cursor interval <X> Run the plugin every X ticks (when enabled).
 The default is 1200 ticks, or 1 day.
 Ticks are only counted when the game is unpaused.